 Section 5(e).
-Mental health and substance misuse disorder benefits
+Mental Health and Substance Use Disorder Benefits

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this Brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
 Also read Section 9, Coordinating benefits with Medicare and other coverage. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
-OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

-To be eligible to receive these benefits, you must obtain a treatment plan and follow the network authorization process.
+OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another. - To be eligible to receive these benefits, you must obtain a treatment plan and follow the network authorization process. - YOU MUST GET PRIOR AUTHORIZATION FOR SOME MENTAL HEALTH AND SUBSTANCE USE DISORDER PROCEDURES, INCLUDING ELECTIVE HOSPITAL STAYS, INTENSIVE OUTPATIENT PROGRAM TREATMENT, ELECTROCONVULSIVE THERAPY, AND PSYCHOLOGICAL AND NEUROPSYCHOLOGICAL TESTING.
+Please refer to Section 3, How you get care, to be sure which services require prior authorization.